 Sure, all of Florida’s mangrove tunnels are indeed magical, but there’s something truly breathtaking about these mangrove tunnels.
 Once you’ve explored these mangrove tunnels, you’ll understand it’s an indescribable feeling.

 If you’re visiting Islamorada, you need to explore the mangroves!
 Islamorada is home to stunning mangrove tunnels offering striking scenery galore.
 You’ll be awe-struck journeying this exceptional fraction of Florida’s varied ecosystem.
 Having said that, Islamorada’s mangroves have much more than just gorgeous trees.

 Mangroves are easily identified by their twisted, knotted, and exposed roots.
 This design allows the trees to withstand high and low tides, preserve water clarity to shield seagrass and coral, and act as a coastline erosion barrier.
 Moreover, Islamorada’s mangrove tunnels are rare fauna such as tropical fish, sea birds, manatees, sea stars, iguanas, etc.

-There are many different species of mangroves all across the world, but just a few of them live in South Florida.
-Islamorada covers almost 469,000 acres of mangrove forests in the state, which means you’re likely to spot all these diverse species.
+There are many different species of mangroves worldwide, but just a few of them live in South Florida.
+Islamorada covers almost 469,000 acres of mangrove forests in the state, so you’re likely to spot all these diverse species.

 Everglades Mangrove Tunnel

-The Everglades region is home to an exceptional ecosystem having one of the largest mangrove forests.
+The Everglades region is home to an exceptional ecosystem having one of the most extensive mangrove forests.
 These mangrove tunnels are home to herons, ducks, spoonbills, otters, fish, stilts, etc. Moreover, when exploring these mangrove tunnels, you have a surreal experience with the sunlight gleaming through the canopies.

 Book Your Spot on Our Mangrove Tunnel Tours!